leouieda/website/research/index.md

 [89th Boletim SBGf (PDF in Portuguese)](/pdf/boletim-sbgf-fatiando-89-2014.pdf).

-Recently, I started work to [convert Fatiando into several independent packages][/blog/future-of-fatiando].
-The first one to come out is [Verde](https://www.fatiando.org/verde/dev/), a library for gridding and spatial data processing.
+Recently, I started work to [convert Fatiando into several independent packages][/blog/future-of-fatiando]:

+* [Verde](https://www.fatiando.org/verde/): The first one I started working on.
+A library for gridding and spatial data processing.
+* [Pooch](https://www.fatiando.org/pooch/): A small Python library that manages the download and caching of sample data sets.
+It will be used in support of the other packages.

 ## GMT/Python ([www.gmtpython.xyz](https://www.gmtpython.xyz))